 Welcome to Bamberg County genealogy & history, and the Bamberg County SCGenWeb!
 I am Pat Sabin, the County Coordinator for this site as well as Colleton and Dorchester County SCGenWeb.
 I have been an active volunteer and County Coordinator with The USGenWeb Project since 1998.
 My "lowcountry" families include Ayer, Byrd, Gavin, Hughes, Raysor, Risher, Stokes, and related families.
-Please bear with me as I work to make this site more mobile-friendly.
+Please bear with me as I try to make this site more mobile-friendly.

 Because I live and work full time in the Atlanta area, I'm afraid that I may not be unable to answer personal research questions unless they pertain to my own family research.
 However, I hope that the information on this site will give you a good start in your own research.!

 If you have any suggestions or anything in the way of old documents or records you'd like to contribute to this project, please see our VOLUNTEER page for a few ideas of how you can help.
 The success of this project depends on you!